-The river crossing was defended in the late 12th and 13th centuries by an Anglo-Norman castle a short distance downriver.
-A Carmelite friary was founded here in the 1260s and the earlier part of the present tower was built in the 14th century to protect the friary and the adjacent bridge which was built by Maurice Jakis, a canon of Kildare Cathedral.
+The river crossing was defended in the late 12th and 13th centuries.
+By an Anglo-Norman castle a short distance downriver.
+In the 1260s a Carmelite friary was founded here.
+And the earlier part of the present tower was built in the 14th century.
+To protect the friary and the adjacent bridge which was built by Maurice Jakis, a canon of Kildare Cathedral.

 Source dashboard in Leighlinbridge.

-Along with part of the bawn.
-The remains of the castle are now dilapidated – a 50-foot-tall (15 m) broken castle tower and parts of one side of an enclosing wall are still extant.
+Along with part of the bawn the remains of the castle are now dilapidated.
+Only a 50-foot-tall (15 m) broken castle tower.
+And parts of one side of an enclosing wall are still extant too.

-Black Castle is located on the south eastern side of the Valerian Bridge that crosses the Barrow river and it is accessible direct from the river towpath.
+Black Castle is located on the south eastern side of the Valerian Bridge.
+That crosses the Barrow river and it is accessible direct from the river towpath.

 Location of Black Castle: